DanielTC342/Re_Zero_NLP_Project/README.md

 ## Project definition

 This project aims to develop an episodic memory system for language-based agents, using structured narrative as the experimental framework.
-Specifically, it focuses on the first arc of the novel Re:Zero − Starting Life in Another World by Tappei Nagatsuki to evaluate the agent’s ability to retrieve past events, infer narrative relationships, and simulate early forms of memory consolidation.
+Specifically, it focuses on the first arc of the novel Re:Zero − Starting Life in Another World by Tappei Nagatsuki to evaluate the system’s capacity to facilitate event retrieval, infer narrative relationships, and simulate early forms of memory consolidation.

-The agent will be designed to answer queries such as “What did Subaru feel about Rem in Arc n?” by searching within its internal narrative memory rather than relying on external world knowledge.
+The current Prototype Project constructs "cognitive retrieval layer" that enables an AI agent to answer queries such as “What did Subaru feel about Rem in Arc n?” by searching within its internal narrative memory rather than relying on external world knowledge.

 In addition, the system introduces simplified mechanisms for consolidation (summarization) and outlines future extensions toward forgetting and memory reinforcement.
 These later processes are mentioned as part of the project’s long-term research outlook, while the current work primarily focuses on establishing a reproducible episodic retrieval pipeline.

 ### Key concepts
 - Episodic Memory
-- Semantic Memory
-- Narrative Memory
 - RAG (Retrieval-Augmented Generation)

 ### Project objectives
 - Extract and preprocess narrative data from the novel through an ETL (Extract–Transform–Load) pipeline.
-- Develop an AI agent capable of retrieving and reasoning over narrative episodes using a retrieval-augmented generation (RAG) framework.
+- Develop a retrieval framework capable of identifying and reasoning over narrative episodes by implementing a Retrieval-Augmented Generation (RAG) architecture.
-- Evaluate agent performance through quantitative and qualitative metrics, focusing on retrieval accuracy and narrative coherence.
+- Evaluate system's performance through quantitative and qualitative metrics, focusing on retrieval accuracy and narrative coherence.

-### Source of data and limitations
+### Source of data, limitations and legal
 - **Source:** Fan translations available on the "Witch Cult Translations" site (used here for prototyping and research).
+- **Limitation of the project:** The source text lacks explicit speaker tags (it is not always clear who is speaking).
+Consequently, the pipeline requires a robust "Speaker Identification" mechanism to correctly attribute dialogue to specific characters.
-- **Limitations & legal note:** The novel text is copyrighted by Tappei Nagatsuki and its licensees.
+- **Legal note:** The novel text is copyrighted by Tappei Nagatsuki and its licensees.
 This project will not publicly redistribute the full text.
 Instead, it will store transformed representations (embeddings, summaries, metadata).
 Any reuse of verbatim passages will follow fair-use guidelines for research; if the project produces a public demo, we will seek permissions or use short quoted excerpts with attribution, or only expose generated summaries rather than full chapters.

 ## Future perspectives